ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_cluster_config.md

 Precondition: Add cluster
 Main success scenario: User successfully changes configuration of the cluster.
 Alternative scenario: One of the instances is not online.
 The user is informed about the issue.
+Changes will be written when the instance comes back online.
 Error scenario: Technical problems while persisting configuration to one of the instances.
-The user is informed about the issue.
+The user is informed about the issue and configuration will be written when the instance is reachable again.
 Postcondition: The updated configuration is persisted to all instances of the cluster.
 Configuration defined by the cluster can't be set in single instances anymore.
 Non-functional Constraints:
 	- Essential functionality